What Are PA LLC Filing Requirements?

 PA LLC Requirements

-In order to form an LLC in Pennsylvania, a business owner must fill out certain documents and file them with the state.
-Once these documents are filed, the business can begin operations, but it also must keep up with annual requirements to remain in good standing with the state.
+To form an LLC in Pennsylvania, a business owner must fill out certain documents and file them with the state.
+Once these documents are filed, the business can begin operations, but they also must keep up with annual requirements to remain in good standing with the state.

 If such annual requirements are not met, the LLC could lose its ability to protect its owners from liabilities.

 Most states require annual reports and fees from all LLCs conducting business in their state whether domestic or foreign.
-Pennsylvania is actually one of the few states that does not have this requirement.
+Pennsylvania is actually one of the few states that do not have this requirement.